Some corporate borrowers question Libor accuracy, here to stay

 European lawmakers are questioning some of the world’s top financial regulators in the European Parliament on Monday over the supervision of Libor.

 Gary Gensler, the chairman of the U.S. Commodity Futures Trading Commission, will testify by video conference.
-Masamichi Kono, chairman of the International Organization of Securities Commissions will also attend.
+Masamichi Kono, chairman of the International Organisation of Securities Commissions will also attend.

 Michel Barnier, the European commissioner in charge of regulation has already outlined a proposal for criminal penalties for those who rig an index such as Libor, but new rules are not set to take effect until 2015.

-The Madrid-based International Organization of Securities Commissions, a global regulator, also has a task force to study how the benchmark should be supervised and set to restore market confidence.
+The Madrid-based International Organisation of Securities Commissions, a global regulator, also has a task force to study how the benchmark should be supervised and set to restore market confidence.

 Corporates are joining a chorus of other interested parties in demanding reform but no wholesale change.